Notice: Our customer care center will be closed on Monday, May 25th, 2026 in observance of Memorial Day.

 Why Missed Deadlines Trigger E&O Claims

-E&O Claim Example — A Missed Renewal That Led to Liability
+E&O Claim Example — Missed Renewal (Health Coverage)

-• Use automated CRM reminders for policy deadlines.
+• Use automated CRM reminders for renewal and enrollment deadlines

 Scenario #2: Misrepresentation or Incorrect Advice